rahmanarshizadeh/BloomSales/README.md

 The whole system is written as a *showcase only and nothing more*.

-You can learn more about the project, its design and architecture [here](https://moriazat.wordpress.com/bloomsales).
+You can learn more about the project, its design and architecture in [this blog post](https://moriazat.wordpress.com/bloomsales).

 ## Getting Started